Fertilization requires extracellular Calcium

 Explainer for our 2017 publication in PLoS One:

 The requirement for extracellular Ca2+ for fertilization in the African clawed frog, Xenopus laevis, was controversial.
-It has been widely accepted by sperm physiologists that Ca2+ entry into the sperm is required for the acrosome reaction in sperm from nearly all species, including X. laevis.
-However, a 1998 study conducted by Wilkinson et al, demonstrated that eggs inseminated in the presence of 5 mM of the Ca2+ chelator BAPTA, progressed with normal embryonic development.
+For starters, it was widely accepted amongst sperm physiologists that Ca2+ entry into the male gamete is required for the acrosome reaction in sperm from nearly all species, including X. laevis.
+However, a 1998 study conducted by Wilkinson et al, demonstrated that eggs inseminated in the presence of 5 mM of the Ca2+ chelator BAPTA, fertilized and initiated normal embryonic development.
 BAPTA has a very high affinity for Ca2+, with a Kd of 110 nM.
-Coupled with the knowledge that the Wilkinson study used standard fertilization solutions to conduct their experiments (containing less that 1 mM of added CaCl2), thus in the presence of 5 mM BAPTA, there shouldn’t be any Ca2+ around to enter sperm and signal the acrosome reaction.
-The ability of sperm to fertilize eggs in the presence of 5 mM BAPTA piqued our interest.
-So, we sought up to uncover whether extracellular Ca2+ is required for X. laevis fertilization, and if it is, when is it needed?
+Coupled with the knowledge that the Wilkinson study used standard fertilization solutions to conduct their experiments (containing less that 1 mM of added CaCl2), there shouldn’t be any Ca2+ around to enter sperm and signal the acrosome reaction in the presence of 5 mM BAPTA.
+The reported ability of sperm to fertilize eggs in the presence of 5 mM BAPTA piqued our interest.
+So, we sought to uncover whether extracellular Ca2+ is required for X. laevis fertilization.
+If extracellular Ca2+ is required, when is it needed?

 To start these experiments, we simply asked whether X. laevis fertilization and early embryonic development occurs in the absence of added CaCl2.
 For these experiments, we used the appearance of cleavage furrows as an indicator of embryonic development: